unfoldtoolbox/Unfold.jl/README.md

 This tool combines mass-univariate linear (mixed) models with overlap correction.

 This kind of overlap correction is also known as encoding modeling, linear deconvolution, Temporal Response Functions (TRFs) and probably under other names.
+Typical fMRI models with HRF-basis functions are also supported.

 ## Install